 Institutional Arrangements and Forward Agenda

-PACER Plus establishes a Joint Committee consisting of representatives of the Parties.
-The Committee will have broad functions, including on all matters relating to the implementation and operation of the Agreement and supervision of subsidiary bodies.
+All PACER Plus members are represented in the Joint Committee.
+The Committee has broad functions, including on matters relating to the implementation and operation of the Agreement and supervision of subsidiary bodies.
 The Agreement creates three subsidiary bodies:

 - Sanitary and Phytosanitary and Technical Barriers to Trade Committee, and

 - Services, Movement of Natural Persons and Investment Committee.

 The Joint Committee will also identify the needs and priorities of partners in relation to development assistance.

 Like Australia's other Free Trade Agreements (FTAs), PACER Plus includes member-to-member consultations and a dispute settlement mechanism.
 This builds on chapter-specific consultations provisions in the Agreement.